-3. Informal employment and age and gender differences 60 D. Non-contributory pensions and protection against the risk of loss of income in old age 63 E. Progress in implementing the regional strategy on ageing in Latin America and the Caribbean: social security, employment and new business creation 66 1.
-Social security 67 2.
-Employment 68 3.
-New business creation 69 Chap oter IV LTH PROTECTION AND AGEING IN LATIN AMERICA AND THE CARIBBEAN 71 A. Epidemiological transition, ageing and health conditions of the population 72 B. Epidemiological profile, health needs and ageing 74 C. Burden of disease: the impact of mortality and disability on old age 77 1.
-Mortality 78 2.
-Disability 79 D. Health spending, ageing and the effect of non-demographic factors 81 E. Health insurance coverage in old age and inequalities in access to health care 84 F. Explicit guarantees and options for closing health equity gaps in old age 86 G. Progress of the regional strategy for the implementation in Latin America and the Caribbean of the Madrid International Plan of Action on Ageing: health services, professional training and long-term care 88 1.
-Health services 89 2.
-Staff training 92 3.
-Long-term care 93
+C. D. The older population and internal differentiation 57 and challenge 68 Chapter I II rotection and ageing in Latin America and the Caribbean A. Income and poverty in old age: regional trends В. Income protection and pension systems 81 C. Employment in old age: trends and forms of Ъ economic participation.
+91 D. Non-contributory pensions and protection against the 100 E. risk of loss of income in old age Progress in implementing the Regional Strategy on 100 L. Ageing in Latin America and the Caribbean: social security, employment and new business creation 102 ,, Chapter Г V otection and ageing in Latin America and the Caribbean 111 Å. Epidemiological transition, ageing and the health of the population B. Epidemiological profile, health needs and ageing 117 C. Burden of disease: the impact of mortality and Б. disability in old age 120 D. Health spending, ageing and the effect of 100 E. non-demographic factors Health insurance coverage in old age and inequalities 126 L. in access to health care 129 F. Explicit guarantees and options for closing health equity 12) gaps in old age 132 G. Progress of the Regional Strategy for the Implementation in Latin America and the Caribbean of the Madrid International Plan of Action on Ageing: health services, professional training and long-term care 134 Chapter V environments and ageing in Latin America 1.45 aribbean A. B. Living arrangements and ageing Ageing and care systems Б. С. Housing, local environments and ageing D. Progress in implementing the Regional Strategy on Agein Σ. in Latin America and the Caribbean: enabling social and 0 physical environments 174